bdougie/codebunny/actions/codebunny/README.md

-# Continue Agent Review Action
+# CodeBunny AI Review Action

 A GitHub Action that performs AI-powered code reviews using Continue Agent on pull requests.